Book cover

 }

-In this new implementation, functions f, g, and h are not aware of the Channel they are going to use.
+In this new implementation, functions f, g, and h are not aware of the specific Channel they are going to use.
 They call a Static Factory Method, which creates and returns an object of a concrete class.
-Indeed, this variant of the Factory pattern was not proposed in the Gang of Four book but a few years later by Joshua Bloch (link).
+Indeed, this variant of the Factory pattern was not proposed in the Gang of Four book but was introduced later by Joshua Bloch (link).
 It’s also important to mention that all functions use the Channel interface to manipulate the objects created by the factory method.
-In other words, we also observe the Prefer Interfaces to Classes principle (or Dependency Inversion) here.
+In other words, the Prefer Interfaces to Classes principle (or Dependency Inversion) is also used here.

-Indeed, in this new implementation, the system is again working with TCPChannel.
-However, if we want to change the channel type, all we need to modify is a single code element: the create method of the ChannelFactory class.
-In other words, a static factory method encapsulates and confines the new calls, which were spread over the code in our first implementation.
+In this new implementation, the system still works with TCPChannel.
+However, if we want to change the channel type, we only need to modify a single code element: the create method of the ChannelFactory class.
+In other words, a static factory method encapsulates and confines the new calls, which were previously spread throughout the code in our initial implementation.

 abstract class ProtocolFactory { // Abstract Factory